 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains are an inconvenience that can disrupt your daily life.
-They can result in the destruction of your home’s plumbing, unpleasant smells and even health hazards.
-If they are not addressed promptly, blocked drains can cause severe problems for your plumbing system, which can lead to costly fixes or replacings.
+Blocked drains are a hassle that could cause disruption to your daily life.
+They could cause smelly water damage, bad odours, and even health hazards.
+If they’re not treated promptly, blocked drains can cause grave problems to the plumbing system, which could lead to costly repair or even replacement.

 Key Takeaways

-- Drains that are blocked can interrupt your daily life and cause the destruction of your home, bad smells and even health dangers.
+- The blockage of drains can affect your routine and cause the destruction of your home, bad smells, and even health risks.

-- Oil, grease and fat accumulations can stick to the walls of pipes causing blockages.
-Avoid pouring grease down the drain.
-Alternatively, use soap and hot water while cleaning dishes.
+- Oil, grease and fat accumulation can build up on the pipes’ walls causing blockages.
+Avoid pouring grease down the drain or use hot water and soap for cleaning dishes.

-- The flushing of non-biodegradable products like wet wipes, towels, etc. can cause unpleasant smells emanating from bins and toilets. just flush toilet paper down the toilet.
+- Flushing non-biodegradable items like wet toiletries, wipes, etc. can cause unpleasant smells emanating around toilets/bin areas; make sure to take care to wash your toilet paper in the toilet.

 - Hair

-In this article, we will review five common causes of blocked drains and how you can prevent them from happening.
+In this article, we’ll look at five common reasons for blocked drains and what you can do to stop them from happening.

-Fat, grease and oil may seem like harmless substances to drain down the toilet, however, over time, they begin to accumulate on the walls of the pipes causing the pipes to become blocked.
-As a result, water is unable to flow freely through the drainpipes.
-The solution is to stop pouring grease down the drain.
-Or use soap and hot water while cleaning dishes because it assists to break down grease-based substances.
+Grease, oil and fat might appear to be harmless substances to flush down the drain, but as time passes, they build up on the walls of the pipes, which causes a blockage.
+When this occurs, water is unable to flow freely through drainpipes.
+It is best to avoid throwing grease down the drain.
+Or utilize soap and hot water while cleaning dishes since it can help break down greasy substances.

 Cause 2: Tree Roots

-It’s easy to think that flushing items that aren’t biodegradable like wet towels, sanitary wipes etc. won’t cause any significant problems in the long term, however, if too many of these products are flushed in toilets, they’ll in the accumulation of other items, thereby in the way of pipes.
-This could cause a bad smell to be released in the vicinity of toilets or bins!
-Make sure to remember what should be flushed away and what should not (i. that only toilet papers should be flushed away).
+It’s easy enough to believe that flushing non-biodegradable items like wet towels, sanitary wipes and so on. won’t cause any significant problems in the long run but when too many of these products are flushed in toilets, they’ll accumulate pushing others aside that block pipes.
+This can cause a bad smell to be released around bins and toilets!
+Always remember what should be flushed and which shouldn’t (i. e only toilet papers should be flushed away).

 Additional Information